-The WCSC Good Dam Distance race for 2014 will employ a pursuit start.
+The WCSC Dam Distance Race will employ a pursuit start.
 Again, we feel this will reduce the novice racer's anxiety of a crowded start line, and will boost the excitement of passing boats (that means you are beating them) on the race course, especially near the finish.
 To calculate delay times for the race boats, we will need to know each boat's PHRF rating.
-At present we plan to use the Club's base rating for members' boats.
-A table of the delay times for each of the race courses and each of the participating boats (Delay Time Table) will be provided.
+At present we plan to use the Club's base rating for each member's boat.
+A table of the delay times for each of the race courses and each of the participating boats (Delay Time Table) will be provided (at the skipper's meeting).
 We also need to know the length of the race course.
-To that end, we have configured a list of 5 possible race courses.
+To that end, we have configured a list of 7 possible race courses.
 All these courses start at S 15, near the north end of Andersonville Island.
-Each course, specified as "B", "C", "D", "E", or "F", requires sailing to a specified buoy, rounding, and returning to S 15 to finish.
-Course "B" is the shortest, and Course "F" is the longest, requiring sailing to the dam and back to S 15.
-Each of the courses requires leaving certain navigation buoys on a particular side of the boat.
+Each course, specified as either "D", "E", "F", "G", "H", "i", or "J", requires sailing to a specified buoy, rounding, and returning to S 15 to finish.
+Course "D" is the shortest, and Course "J" is the longest, requiring sailing almost to the dam and back to S 15.
 Along with a map of the lake, a list of the race courses we might use will be provided.
-Each race course is described by the buoys that that comprise the course, the order in which they must be passed, and the side of the boat on which they must be left.
+Each race course is described by the buoys that that comprise the course, the side of the boat on which they must be left, and the order in which they must be passed.